It's the moment we've all been anticipating. What we in finance have been building up to all year: year-end close.

-By now, you've likely mastered your remote month-end close.
-But a remote year-end close is a much larger endeavor.
+By now, you've likely mastered your month-end close.
+But a year-end close is a much larger endeavor.
 Not only is this your final chance to accurately reflect your fiscal year activities, it is the precursor to the upcoming audit season.

+More than 82% of finance teams find month-end close to be a negative experience — and we imagine that closing 12 of them isn't considered more enjoyable.
 Following the right workflows for your remote year-end close is key to making the process as efficient as possible.
 Below are four tips to do just that.

 Keep the dialogue going